 Java is widely used in the programming world.
-The Java Virtual Machine (JVM) allows writing a code which will be supported by any board.
+The Java Virtual Machine (JVM) allows writing a code that will be supported by any board.
 Thus, the software you create with Java will run anywhere the JVM is regular — from smartphones to servers which makes the language a perfect fit for IoT software in terms of versatility.
 Still, it normally requires more power resources since it has the tendency to be heavy.

-For those of you who are ardent followers of anything Java-like, we’ve got some good news: Pi, Arduino or custom Bluetooth and WiFi boards can pretty well connect via Node.js.
+For those of you who are ardent followers of anything Java-like, we’ve got some good news: Pi, Arduino, or custom Bluetooth and WiFi boards can pretty well connect via Node.js.
 The language is commonly found in web apps and websites, which enables web developers to proceed onward without having to learn another language.

 To help you build your own evil robomind or smart toaster, there are a couple of useful libraries for your next project.